hbakardzhiev/javaTask/README.md

 2) Would be using a markup parsing library such as Jsoup and leave it to clean the markup.

 # Build project
-Open in IntelliJ and run the DemoApplication main.
+Open the project in IntelliJ and run the DemoApplication main.

 # Future improvements to be implemented if the project is to be deployed:
   - Implement tests